Higherings/AutoComputeOptimizer/README.md

 - *Tolerable Risk*, select the maximum tolerable Risk of the recommendation to apply

+- *Exceptions*, you can add instance types, families or sizes to NOT use, for example: t2.nano, small, t3

 - *Email Address*, e-mail address to receive notifications of the implemmented recommendations

 `If you edit the template remember to use LF end of lines.`